 The also serve generous potions of gazpacho accompanied by raw veg and breads.

 Vegan Breakfasts in Cordoba

 I can’t tell you how over bread, tomato and oil I was by the end of my Southern Spain road trip.
 However, I’m afraid that, as a vegan on a budget, this is probably something you’re going to have to learn to resort to.
-Most of the central cafes are great for offering soy mill as an alternative, so you don’t need to opt for a black coffee.
+Most of the central cafes are great for offering soy milk as an alternative, so you don’t need to opt for a black coffee.
 As I previously mentioned, head to La Lola for a topping of avocado.

-Situated in the heart of Cordoba’s historic quarter, this funky little place is (sadly) not fully vegan either, but does offers a good set vegetarian menu each day that staff are happy to alter to suit vegan diets.
+Situated in the heart of Cordoba’s historic quarter, this funky little place is (sadly) not fully vegan either, but does offer a good set vegetarian menu each day that staff are happy to alter to suit vegan diets.
 Their menu changes regularly, but features the following:

 - Vegetable kebabs

 - Mushroom and tomato pizza (ask them to hold the cheese)

 And a vegan recommendation in Cordoba that I avoided – Bocaito

 I spotted a few blogs commenting on Bocaito, referring to it as an ideal vegan Cordoba restaurant.
 I understand that not all people are vegan for the same reasons I am, however, most vegans I know have a big connection to animal ethics.
 This place is actually halal restaurant and, they make a very big deal of it.
 I was pretty disappointed that none of the vegan blogs writing up about this place didn’t mention this.
 As an animal lover, I will always try to boycott halal food establishments unless my options are non-existent (which here, they are not).
 I couldn’t care less about religion, but I can’t condone throat slitting.